Do you have a dual lens smartphone? Maybe you already have hundreds of 3D/holographic photos

 If following these steps you can’t load the depth map image it means your device uses depth map only internally and after generating your bokeh photo discards the depth map (most likely if your device does not allow to modify the bokeh foucs of your photo), or it save it outside the file or on a different format unrecognizable for other Apps.

-You device is a lucky one?
+Is your device a lucky one?
 Please comment and share the device you used.
 Or use our chat.